Nilesh179/SlugTerra/README.md

 # SlugTerra

 There's no doubt that most  of our childhood was spent watching SlugTerra mostly on DisneyXD, we have seen it all and experienced it all.
-With Hacktoberfest 2020 coming up and being one of the people who would participate for the very first time, I decided to create this repository that's actually a very basic web-page that lets the user view and add their favourite pokemons.
+With Hacktoberfest 2020 coming up and being one of the people who would participate for the very first time, I decided to create this repository that's actually a very basic web-page that lets the user view and add their favourite Slugs.
 Show your love for slug terra here .

 You can find all types Slugs on  https://slugterra.fandom.com/wiki/Slugs  and also on https://www.pinterest.ca/XyroXD/slugterra-slugs-and-stuff/